Guide

 Self-hosted email servers (Dovecot, Postfix, Zimbra)

-Common self-hosted configurations and what to enter in the Nylas dashboard:
+The Nylas platform handles TLS negotiation, connection pooling, and IMAP IDLE keepalives for self-hosted servers.
+Common self-hosted configurations and the values to enter in the Nylas dashboard:

 Server StackIMAP HostnamePortTLS